fisodd/www-fisodd-com/content/post/right-place.rst

 to be presented to the executive team.
-Our conclusions were controversial but we had done the work to make our measurements both robust and representative, so when the boardroom arguments erupted instead of the usual shoot-the-messenger response our data and our methods were used to drive change across the company.
+Our conclusions were controversial but we had done the work to make our measurements both robust and representative, so when the boardroom arguments erupted instead of the usual shoot-the-messenger reactions our data and our methods were used to drive change across the company.

 The common theme was that very few customers